Updated: Jun 4

 PV is a popular topic in recent years, although the vast majority of vineyards around the world still don’t practice it.
 Anyway, those who do, can achieve a fairly more consistent quality of their crops, both in terms of spatial variability, as well as in terms of inter-season variability.

 Precision Viticulture, is a set of practices and technologies that answer the following questions: What to do, Where and When – to optimally work towards the desired goal.

 A desired goal, in this case, can be anything a vintner sets to go after: a certain level of acids and sugars, a certain level of other qualities in grape, a certain level of crop loss, a certain price point.
 Whatever type of grape you want to achieve, with the help of PV techniques, you will get closer to it.

 Precision Viticulture techniques are being used for vineyard design, vineyard mapping, soil sampling, canopy and vigor monitoring, variable rate applications, and yield mapping among other applications.

-Precision Viticulture is all about identifying and managing variability within a vineyard, and optimising its performance, in particular, maximising grape yield and quality while minimising farming cost and environmental impacts and risks.
+Precision Viticulture is all about identifying and managing variability within a vineyard, and optimizing its performance, in particular, maximizing grape yield and quality while minimizing farming cost and environmental impacts and risks.

 It is a popular topic in recent years, although the vast majority of vineyards around the world still don’t practice it.
 Anyway, those who do, can achieve a fairly more consistent quality of their crops, both in terms of spatial and interseason variability and a healthier wine grapegrowing business.